 Individual tenancy

-There are some disadvantages to individual tenancies for example, if one of your housemates leaves, you will have no say in who replaces them and you also may have to buy your own TV Licence.
+If one of your housemates leaves, you will have no say in who replaces them, and you may also have to buy your own TV Licence.

 Unfair clauses